Is There a Link Between Vaping and Lung Cancer?

 Children and e-cigarettes are a major concern.
 According to surveys performed on high-school students, two million students were using e-cigarettes in 2016.
 One in five middle schoolers surveyed said they had tried e-cigarettes but had never smoked cigarettes.
 A number of important points to keep in mind about e-cigarettes and children include:

-- The younger people are when they try e-cigarettes or regular cigarettes, the more likely they are to become addicted
+- The younger people are when they try e-cigarettes or regular cigarettes, the more likely they are to become addicted.

 - Children’s brains are still developing.
-Nicotine, among other chemicals, can inhibit this brain development
+Nicotine, among other chemicals, can inhibit this brain development.

-- When children are exposed to e-cigarettes, it could lead to conventional smoking later
+- When children are exposed to e-cigarettes, it could lead to conventional smoking later in life.

 - Because many of the e-liquids are fruit-flavored, many children have been harmed by mistaking it for juice.
 The high nicotine concentration requires an emergency room visit and could be life-threatening.